Nkca122/DSPMLab/README.md

 **NOTE**: use a menu driven approach for this programm

 7. Using a pointer to structure , define a structure called `Cars`, collect data about `N` cars and display them

+## e.
+Linked List
+1. Implement a singly linked list and perform the following operations
+>- Insert at rear
+>- Insert at front
+>- Insert at position
+>- Delete at front
+>- Delete at rear
+>- Delete at position
+>- Modify
+>- Display
+Using a menu driven approach

+2. Create a singly linked list such that the nodes are ordered in ascending order
+3. Reverse a singly linked list without using an array